AmirTabatabai/AmirTabatabai.github.io/_projects/MS.markdown

 [Lecture 15](/assets/pdf/15.pdf): Morphisms as the generalised elements and the fibrations, terminal objects, products and pullbacks
 [Lecture 16](/assets/pdf/16.pdf): Initial objects, coproducts, pushouts, exponential objects and some points on the categorical way of thinking
 [Lecture 17](/assets/pdf/17.pdf): Some applications of Yoneda Lemma
 [Lecture 18](/assets/pdf/18.pdf): Equalizers and coequalizers, the relationship between pullbacks, terminals, products and equalizers
+[Lecture 19](/assets/pdf/19.pdf): Limits and their examples, completion of rings and solenoids